OhoshiRingo/HIDE/readme.md

 # Storage Permission
-This application need permission to access storage for write / read file / folder.
+This application need permission to access storage for write / read file / folder. so you can give the permission on application setting.
 # Usage
 input field with path folder or file.
 Ex. /storage/emulated/0/folder or file.ext